pavitradangati/PersonMatching/README.md

 This repo is forked from the facenet-pytorch(timesler/facenet-pytorch) as we are using the already developed ResNet model to get the feature descriptors.
 Our code is under the PersonMatching folder.

 ## Download the Dataset
-Since the PIPA dataset is large in size, we haven't added it to this repo.
-Please download the tar files from [here](https://people.eecs.berkeley.edu/~nzhang/piper.html) into a data folder. <br>
+* Since the PIPA dataset is large in size, we haven't added it to this repo.
+Please download the tar files from [here](https://people.eecs.berkeley.edu/~nzhang/piper.html) into a data folder in the Person Matching Code directory. <br>

+* Also download the [CelebA](https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg) dataset into the same data folder in the Person Matching Code directory. <br>

 ## Unzipping tar files for the data
 tar -xvf data/pipa_test.tar <br>